tingan/react-todo-list/README.md

 # React ToDo List App

-The todo list apps mostly only have simple CRUD function, this app add searching function also.
+The todo list apps mostly only have simple CRUD function, this app adds searching function also.
 The technologies used include:
 * React create app
 * Plain CSS
 * FontAwesome